codyduong/OPS-IncomeVis/README.md

     with open('CAT_KEY.json') as f:
         json = json.loads(f.read())

-    json = json.dumps(categoryCreator.catergorize(json), indent=4) #the fancy formatting isn't necessary, but if you want to save it it's nice gatherer.gatherFromJSON(json)
+    # the fancy formatting isn't necessary, but if you want to save it it's nice
+    json = json.dumps(categoryCreator.catergorize(json), indent=4)
+    gatherer.gatherFromJSON(json)
 ```